Depression can cause severe fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.

 Furthermore, the study found that treating sleep apnea improved depression symptoms.

 Researchers have long speculated about whether diet affects mental health.
-A 2018 meta-analysis looked at multiple studies investigating the link between diet and depression risk.
+A

 The report found some evidence that diets that include more anti-inflammatory foods may lower some people’s risk for depression.
 However, more research is necessary to confirm these findings.